tandasat/barevisor/src/uefi/README.md

 Note that the author was unable to test booting an OS in Bochs because unable to install an OS in our Bochs configuration, where UEFI is used instead of traditional BIOS.
 Please let me know if you made it work.

-## Setting up a VMware VM
+## Testing with VMware

+You can use VMware Workstation Pro or Fusion Pro to test the hypervisor with a VM comes with this repo.

-## Loading on the VMware VM
+### Loading on and virtualizing UEFI

-1. Disable secure boot on the target system.
-It requires a change in BIOS settings, and actual steps vary depending on models.

-2. Boot the system into UEFI shell.

-3. Copy `uefi_hv.efi` into external storage and connect it to the VM.

-4. Load Barevisor.
+1. Install the necessary dependencies:

+   - On Ubuntu and Windows (WSL)

+       ```
+       $ sudo apt install build-essential p7zip-full mtools genisoimage
+       ```

+   - On macOS

+       ```
+       $ brew install p7zip
+       $ brew install mtools
+       $ brew install cdrtools
+       ```

+2. In the `uefi` directory, run `cargo xtask vmware`.

+3. One the VM started, select the "EFI Internal Shell (Unsupported option)" boot option.

+4. It will automatically load `uefi_hv.efi` as below:

     ```text
-    Shell> fs1:
-    fs1:\> load uefi_hv.efi
+    startup.nsh> echo -off
     Loading uefi_hv.efi
-    Image base: 0xe374000..0xe3c2000
+    Image base: 0xe5ce000..0xe627000
     Loaded uefi_hv.efi
-    load: Image fs1:uefi_hv.efi loaded at E374000 - Success
+    load: Image fs1:\uefi_hv.efi loaded at E5CE000 - Success
+    Executing CPUID(0x40000000) on all logical processors
+    CPU 0: Barevisor!
+    fs1:\>
     ```

-    If successful, serial output should appear.
-Additionally, you may confirm that Barevisor is active by executing `check_hv_vendor.exe`.
+    ✅ If successful, serial output should appear.
+Additionally, you may confirm that Barevisor is active by executing `check_hv_vendor.efi`.

     ```text
     fs1:\> check_hv_vendor.efi
     Executing CPUID(0x40000000) on all logical processors
     CPU 0: Barevisor!
-    CPU 1: Barevisor!
-    CPU 2: Barevisor!
-    CPU 3: Barevisor!
     ```

+You will want to boot an OS after installing Barevisor.
+Install your choice of a Windows version for testing in the provided VM image.